Creating Custom Decorators in Python.

 - Forgetting to return the wrapper function: Make sure to return the

-function from the decorator, or the original function will not be properly decorated. - Modifying the signature of the decorated function: If the decorated function expects specific arguments, ensure that the
+wrapperfunction from the decorator, or the original function will not be properly decorated. - Modifying the signature of the decorated function: If the decorated function expects specific arguments, ensure that the

-function has a compatible signature. - Forgetting to handle
+wrapperfunction has a compatible signature. - Forgetting to handle

-: If the decorated function can accept any number of positional or keyword arguments, make sure to handle them in thewrapper
+*argsand**kwargs: If the decorated function can accept any number of positional or keyword arguments, make sure to handle them in thewrapperfunction using*argsand**kwargs. - Applying decorators to methods in classes: When decorating methods, be cautious about the

-function. - Overusing decorators: While decorators are powerful, use them judiciously.
+selfargument and ensure that it is properly handled in thewrapperfunction. - Overusing decorators: While decorators are powerful, use them judiciously.
 Excessive use of decorators can make the code harder to understand and maintain.

 Practical Applications of Decorators